Wilbur Wood: Relief pitcher (1967–70)

 Veteran Hoyt Wilhelm helped Wood refine his knuckleball.

 When Wood arrived at spring training with Chicago in 1967, manager Eddie Stanky immediately informed him he would be the ballclub's mop-up man.
 Wood realized he needed to make a change to prolong his career.
 Since high school, he had experimented with a knuckleball, and one of Chicago's relief pitchers was knuckleball specialist Hoyt Wilhelm, who would later be elected to the Hall of Fame.
 "I went to him right away and asked him if he would explain more to me about the knuckler," Wood said.
-Wilhelm showed the pitcher how to throw good knuckleballs consistently.
+Wilhelm showed Wood how to throw good knuckleballs consistently.
 "You either throw the knuckleball all of the time or not at all.
-It’s not an extra pitch," Wilhelm explained.
+It's not an extra pitch," Wilhelm explained.
 Taking Wilhelm's advice, Wood's career took off, first as a relief pitcher, and then as a starting pitcher.
 With the White Sox, Wood became well known as a durable workhorse and was among the last pitchers to consistently throw well over 300 innings in a season.

 Wood made the roster as a relief pitcher and posted a 1.51 ERA in the first half of the season, beginning to get appearances late in games the White Sox were leading in late May.
 An injury to Jim O'Toole and struggles by John Buzhardt gave him an opportunity to start in July, and he won the first game of a doubleheader against the Kansas City Athletics on July 16, outpitching Catfish Hunter as he held the A's to one run in 8 1/3 innings.
 He was 3–0 as a starter in July, but after losing his first two starts of August, he returned to more of a relief role, though he did win a start against the New York Yankees on August 22.
 In 51 games (eight starts), he had a 4–2 record, four saves, a 2.45 ERA, 47 strikeouts, 28 walks, and 95 hits allowed in 95 1/3 innings pitched.